23+ Truck Driving Safety Tips – [Updated for 2023]

 You can keep your cool by listening to music and podcasts that calm you down and taking advantage of your breaks.
 A phone call to a friend or family member on a break can raise your mood.

 Constant road rage can also affect your career in truck driving.
-If you’re stressed out all the time, burnout is just around the corner.
+If you’re constantly stressed out, burnout is just around the corner.

 Long-time drivers keep a Zen approach to things they can’t control.
 Take a deep breath and try to enjoy the drive.